Optimizely Opal Chat

 • Global navigation bar – From any product with Opal Chat access, click Ask Opal in the global navigation bar.
 See Opal Chat in Optimizely products for a list of supported Optimizely products.

-Screenshot of an example Feature Experimentation project showing the Ask Opal button in the global navigation bar
+Screenshot of Optimizely Feature Experimentation with Ask Opal in the global navigation bar highlighted.

 Opal Chat UI